Why Choose A Board Certified Plastic Surgeon

 Breast Reconstruction does not involve one surgery in most instances.
 It can take two or more surgeries to complete the process and time to heal and recover in between surgeries.
-Revision and symmetry phases as well as nipple and areola rebuilding or tattooing (for those who have not had nipple sparring mastectomy – NSM) can be part of this process.
+Revision and symmetry phases, as well as nipple and areola rebuilding or tattooing (for those who have not had a nipple-sparing mastectomy – NSM), can be part of this process.

 There is a lot that goes into the planning process of this surgery but reaching out for help makes it an attainable goal.
 Many have had it done successfully and the hope is that this will continue to be an attainable goal for more as the science and developments in breast reconstruction continue.